If you don’t use a payment provider and you want to accept credit card payments from your customers, you’ll need a merchant account.

 At this point, you may also have to pay an application fee to your merchant account provider.

-PRO TIP: Remember to include a cover letter along with your application stating what your business does and why you are worthy of a merchant account.
+💡 Tip: Remember to include a cover letter along with your application stating what your business does and why you require a merchant account.

 The merchant account provider will check your risk level before approving your application.
 They will consider the following criteria:

 - The length of time you have been in business

 - Personal and business credit history, to check for any defaulted payments or if you were ever bankrupt

 - If you have had a merchant account in the past